As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.

 Where To Buy Accessories For Your RF 100mm macro

 There's plenty of sources where you can get competitive prices on accessories for your lens.
 I bought a bundle/kit on Amazon-sorry that one's gone now, but there could be a new one.
-You can check here.
+You can check here on Amazon.

 My bundle included the following accessories: